An Interview with a Guy Who Can't Sleep Because He Is Afraid of Dying

 There isn’t a pharmacological treatment.
 You have to follow a specific and concrete psychotherapeutic treatment.

 There is a very small number of centres that treat that kind of illness, which are very expensive and therefore inaccessible to most people with my problem.
-I just try to go out, distract myself – I walk or think about other things to minimise the effects of hypnophobia.
+I just try to go out, distract myself—I walk or think about other things to minimize the effects of hypnophobia.

-How do you feel when you wake up and realise nothing bad has happened to you?
+How do you feel when you wake up and realize nothing bad has happened to you?

 I wake up very tired, exhausted.
 I don’t want to do anything and obviously I’m sleepy.
 You can never overcome phobias, you can monitor them and live with them as best as possible, but you must keep in mind that they cannot be cured and whoever says otherwise is lying.